* Private firms add more jobs than expected in May

 * Fed Governor Powell expects three rate hikes in 2017

 * Palo Alto Networks rises after forecast beats expectations

-NEW YORK, June 1 (Reuters) - U.S. stocks were higher on Thursday, with the S&P 500 and Nasdaq touching record highs, after a round of economic data suggested the economy was picking up speed.
+June 1 (Reuters) - U.S. stocks were higher in late afternoon trading on Thursday, with the S&P 500 and Nasdaq hitting record highs, as better-than-expected private sector hiring pointed to strength in the labor market.

 The ADP private sector employment report showed that 253,000 jobs were added in May, well above the 185,000 jobs estimated by economists polled by Reuters.

 The report acts as a precursor to the much-awaited nonfarm payrolls data, due on Friday, that includes hiring in both public and private sectors.